aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 Here are some next steps to consider for improving robustness and accuracy of the agent.
 - Customize the agent to your specific use case, data, and API requirements.

 - The agent's instructions and prompt templates are optimized for Anthropic Claude 3 Sonnet model.
-You can use the same agent model to generate new or updated instrcuctions.
+You can use the same agent model to generate new or updated instructions.

 - Implement robust validation mechanisms for LLM response before presenting to the customer.